Allegheny-Computer-Science-Thesis-2021/course-materials/README.md

 |:-----------|:----|:-------|:--------|
 |Monday      |1:50p-2:40p |General meeting |Alden 101|

-The above meetings serve as your oppotunity to work on assignments and participate in the community created by this course.
+The above meetings serve as your opportunity to work on assignments and participate in the community created by this course.
 Your ability to give and receive peer feedback is fundamental to your success.

 Your readers expect you to attend these meetings.
 During these sessions, you will meet in groups led by your First Reader.
 The faculty expects your attendance and full participation, unless other arrangements (i.e. course conflicts) have been made.